andrewjamesford/andrewford-co-nz-11ty/content/articles/rag-to-build-chatbot-with-langchain/index.md

   - netlify-functions
   - javascript
   - embeddings
+description: >-
-description: Learn how to build a fast, lightweight AI chatbot for your blog using LangChain, RAG (Retrieval-Augmented Generation), FAISS, and Netlify Functions.
+  Learn how to build a fast, lightweight AI chatbot for your blog using LangChain, RAG (Retrieval-Augmented Generation), FAISS, and Netlify Functions.
   This guide walks through indexing markdown content, setting up a vector store, and deploying a serverless chatbot with OpenAI—all without heavy frameworks or databases.
-ogimage: "rag-chatbot-langchain.png"
+ogimage: rag-chatbot-langchain.png
+audio: true
+audioSrc: /audio/posts/rag-to-build-chatbot-with-langchain.mp3
+audioDuration: "6:22"
+audioGeneratedAt: "2026-07-10"
+audioVoice: Andrew
+audioDisclosure: AI narrated using Andrew's voice
 ---

 ## The Problem I Wanted to Solve